martdegraaf/martdegraaf.github.io/content/posts/duplicate-logging-azure-application-insights.md

 {{</ quoteblock >}}

-### Benefits and Cost analysis
+### :moneybag: Benefits and Cost analysis

-This change saved the client where I fixed this saved over &euro;1000 in Azure Log Analytic costs.
+This change saved the client over &euro;1000 monthly in Azure Log Analytic costs.
 It also saves the annoying bug of having duplicate logging.
 If you also are experiencing this problem, I hope this article helps.
 Good logging makes all developers happy.

 ## Wrap up
 Whenever you see duplicate logging in your application insights make sure the configuration is correct.
 Also, make sure that you're not forcing a policy on the diagnostic settings when you configure it in the properties.
 Only one upstream to the Log Analytic workspace is required :wink:.